carlos-reynosa/adobe-commerce-cloud-and-docker-tools/README.md

 The requirements for configuring the project will vary depending on if you just want to work with remote Magento Cloud environments or if your also trying to create a local Magento Docker environment based on a Magento Cloud environment.
+The following instructions will assume that you will both want to use docker for local development and work with remote environments at the same time.
+This project has only been tested within linux environments.

 ### Installation